nicljr/LeopardOrbital/README.md

 The dashboard of the web app is where you will be able to see your tasks, sticky notes and the Pomodoro Timers all at one compact place.

+## User Roles

+There are 3 user roles -- public and member users.

+### Public

+Public users will be able to utilise the Pomodoro Timer to track and increase their productivity.
+Public users are also able to edit their display name.

+### Member

+On top of the Pomodoro Timer function, Members will be able to log in using Google Authentication to keep track of their past timers.
+Members are also able to create tasks and sticky notes which can sync across devices (as long as they are logged in).

 ## Tech Stack